PyGreSQL/PyGreSQL/docs/contents/postgres/syscat.rst

 such as information about tables and columns, and internal bookkeeping information.
 You can drop and recreate the tables, add columns, insert and update values, and severely mess up your system that way.
-Normally, one should not change the system catalogs by hand, there are always SQL commands to do that.
+Normally, one should not change the system catalogs by hand: there are SQL commands to make all supported changes.
 For example, CREATE DATABASE inserts a row into the *pg_database* catalog — and actually creates the database on disk.

 It this section we want to show examples for how to parse some of the system catalogs, making queries with the classic PyGreSQL interface.